manassaloi/manassaloi.github.io/pow.md

   - GoCar Comfort and Luxe in Airports.
   - New GoTransit booking summary screen.
   - GoSend Home redesign.
+  - Toll and parking fee in Vietnam.
+  - Speciality stores in GoMart.
+  - GoRide Hemat in Vietnam.

 - **June 2023 - November 2023**
 - Head of Product, Ride hailing products & GoSend.
 They just gave me a fancier title.
 I have been doing the same thing for 2 years now.